 Cost: In Isola, season rate for ski pass is € 5.
 Find out more details here.

-Skiing Options: You can either get enrolled the Snow School for guidance in skiing or go for independent instructors and rental.
+Skiing Options: You can either get enrolled at the Snow School for guidance in skiing or go for independent instructors and rental.

 Best places to stay: One can stay at hotels, campsites, vacation villages, and private lets.
 However, the best hotels are Hotel Club du Soleil Le Pas du Loup, New Chastillon, and Hotel Druos.